-(a) All security, except growing crops, must be covered by hazard insurance if it is readily available (sold by insurance agents in the applicant's normal trade area) and insurance premiums do not exceed the benefit.
-The Agency must be listed as loss payee for the insurance indemnity payment or as a beneficiary of the mortgagee loss payable clause.

-The insurance obtained by the applicant, at a minimum, should be the standard insurance policy for the locality in which the property is located.
-The policy must include the terms and coverage commonly available in the locality.
+- (a) All security, except growing crops, must be covered by hazard insurance if it is readily available (sold by insurance agents in the applicant's normal trade area) and insurance premiums do not exceed the benefit.
+The Agency must be listed as loss payee for the insurance indemnity payment or as a beneficiary of the mortgagee loss payable clause. - --The hazard insurance obtained by the applicant, at a minimum, should be the standard-- insurance policy for the locality in which the property is located.

---Note: The hazard insurance requirement does not apply to non-essential assets and additional security.--
+Note: The requirement to obtain hazard insurance does not apply to non-essential assets and additional basic security.
+However, crop insurance is required whenever crops are taken as either primary or additional security, as provided in subparagraph 112 C.--